 400 Years of Inequity: A Call to Action

-A national summit commemorating the 400-year anniversary of slavery
+A national summit commemorating the 400-year anniversary of slavery, connecting this history to current racial disparities, and activating change.

 During August of 1619 the first ship holding Africans who would be enslaved established port at Jamestown, Virginia.
 Such importation continued for centuries, forcibly subjecting millions of African people to “coerced free labor” that built this country’s economic foundation.